 Instrumentation Laboratory (IL) maintains an environmental management system for the design, development, manufacture, distribution and servicing of IVD Devices and Reagents.

-IL is committed to reducing the adverse impact of our activities, products, and services through recognition and support of:
+IL is committed to protecting the environment by reducing the adverse impact of our activities, products, and services through recognition and support of:

 - The key influential role of design and operational activities in environmental management

 - The link between public health and the environment